Customer experience, client success and customer loyalty are big buzzwords in any business niche, and for good reason.

 There are lots of critical parts of your business you have to pay close attention to.
 The problem, however, is that most conversations about improving customer experience totally leave out the role that your sales process plays.

-In reality–and this has been our experience with our lead generation clients and the prospects they engage–the true potential of customer loyalty or customer experience begins – and is rooted in- your sales process.
+In reality-and, this has been our experience with our lead generation clients and the prospects they engage-the true potential of customer loyalty or customer experience begins – and is rooted in your sales process.
+A satisfied customer is one that will come back again and again.

 Your sales process represents some first impressions a future client has of your business and how your company works.
 It’s great that you have spent lots of time and money honing the talents of your customer service team but if a sale isn’t made, they will never get to show those skills off.